ymlai87416/CarND-Behavioral-Cloning-P3/writeup.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would help the model not only to drive left, but also right.
+To augment the data sat, I also flipped images and angles thinking that this would help the model not only to drive left but also right.

-Here is the statistics of the track 1 dataset driving anti-clockwise.
+Here are the statistics for the track 1 dataset driving anti-clockwise.

 ![alt text][imageDS5]

 For example, here is an image that has then been flipped: